cubee-cb/linux-vr-compat/README.md

 ### COMPOUND
 - OpenComposite error due to generated Microsoft Holographic (WMR) bindings missing the "none" action.
 Probably solvable.
-- Supposedly works through [XRizer](https://github.com/Supreeeme/xrizer/), albeit with bad controller offsets, so I may try that in the future.
+- Launches with [XRizer](https://github.com/Supreeeme/xrizer/) set as `VR_OVERRIDE`, albeit with bad controller offsets.
+    - However, it merely shows the Unity logo and loads a white room with grid patterns in the desktop window, nothing in VR.
+According to others it works, so it's probably something wrong in my setup.

 ### Legend of Dungeon
 - Linux native lacks the VR mode launch option on both live and beta.